We’re passionate about food – and about celebrating the millions of women who work in every part of the industry.

 Öl Nano Brewery & Bar

-Great British Menu (GBM) returned to our screens on 20th March 2019 for series 14.
-The BBC Two show puts the nation’s most talented chefs to the test.
-At Women in the Food Industry we are interviewing the strong female line-up of chefs from across Britain competing to serve their dish at the final banquet.
-Our co-founder, Mecca Ibrahim, interviewed Lorna McNee, Sous Chef at Andrew Fairlie at Gleneagle’s who is representing Scotland starting 17th April 2019 on the show.
+At Women in the Food Industry we are interviewing the strong female line-up of chefs from across Britain competing to serve their dish at the final banquet at Great British Menu.
+Our co-founder, Mecca Ibrahim, interviewed Cindy Challoner former Head Chef of The Classroom who is representing Wales starting 1st May 2019 on the show.